Tuesday, Feb. 18 through Friday, Feb. 21: The district office will be open from 8 a.m. to 4:30 p.m.

+Tuesday, Feb.
+18 through Friday, Feb.
+21: The district office will be open from 8 a.m. to 4:30 p.m.**

 Erica has lived in Bellevue with her husband since 2007.
 She has three children, the oldest of whom will be attending kindergarten in Bellevue public schools in of the fall of 2019.
 Encompassing both ends of the education spectrum, she has taught undergraduate students during her PhD tenure and volunteered with her childrens’ preschool classes.
 She is passionate about early education and increasing access to early learning programs.

 Erica earned her PhD in Pharmacology from the University of Washington in 2011.
 She works as a Research Scientist focused on neurodegeneration in the department of Pathology at UW.

 The daughter of two public school teachers, Christine’s passion for education dates back to her youth when she served in volunteer capacities working with both in-school and out-of-school youth programs.
 She continued to pursue that passion as a former high school science teacher (at Redmond High School), a soccer coach, and a volunteer in various youth programs and schools.
 Christine holds a doctorate in education from the University of Washington where her research and outreach work centered on science education and the impact of school leadership on instructional change.

 Formerly the executive director of Seattle nonprofit, College Access Now, Christine collaborated with community schools to make college possible for underserved students.
 She also worked as a program management lead at Microsoft for eight years where she helped lead small teams working on software development, including work on Microsoft Encarta’s online services.
-In her early career, Ms. Chew worked as an environmental health/risk assessment toxicologist.
-Ms. Chew earned dual bachelor’s degrees (in chemistry and political science) and a master’s degree (in toxicology) from Massachusetts Institute of Technology.
+In her early career, Christine worked as an environmental health/risk assessment toxicologist.
+Christine earned dual bachelor’s degrees (in chemistry and political science) and a master’s degree (in toxicology) from Massachusetts Institute of Technology.